shanhuiyang/TypeScript-MERN-Starter/README.md

 ## Start the mobile apps

-First of all, you need to get the IP address of your develop server
+First of all, you need to get the IP address of your development server.
+Then modify the constant `HOST_NAME_DEV` in _client/core/src/models/HostUrl.ts_ with the IP address you got.

+Then `yarn start` will also start the react-native project using expo-cli.
-For mobile part, navigate to [http://localhost:19002](http://localhost:19002) and you will see the Expo DevTool page.
+So you can navigate to [http://localhost:19002](http://localhost:19002) and you will see the Expo DevTool page.
-From that page you can easily start your app for both Android and iOS easiy.
+From that page you can easily start your app for both Android and iOS easily.

 For more detail of prerequisite please refer to [Installation](https://docs.expo.io/versions/v34.0.0/introduction/installation/) of Expo document.

 # Motivation